1. PERSONAL FINANCE

 • Equipment such as laptops, printers, or software

 Room and board expenses can be covered by money from a 529 plan if the student’s housing is owned or operated by the school.
-If a student chooses to live off campus, you can use up to the allowance for room and board as determined by the school.
-For example, if the school determines $9,500 is the cost of room and board for the year, you can use up to $9,500 in a 592 plan towards off-campus housing.
+If a student lives off-campus, you can use up to the allowance for room and board as determined by the school.
+For example, if the school determines $9,500 is the cost of room and board for the year, you could use up to $9,500 in a 529 plan for off-campus housing.

 There are two types of 529 plans, including prepaid tuition plans and education savings plans.
 There are advantages, drawbacks, and requirements for each, so you’ll want to make sure you understand the differences.